cheesesnakes/sea-snake-resource-use/README.md

    - Some of the analysis refer to custom functions that are included in the `Functions` folder.

    - Before working with the file locally a portable local environment can be activated to make sure you have all the dependencies by running `renv::activate()` and `renv::restore()`.
-You will need to intall the `renv` package for this.
+You will need to install the `renv` package for this.
 For more information please refer to https://rstudio.github.io/renv/articles/renv.html.

    </details>